SeaQL/seaql.github.io/Blog/blog/2022-08-12-3k-github-stars.md

 ## What's Next?

-We've two ongoing [Summer of Code 2022 projects](https://www.sea-ql.org/blog/2022-06-02-summer-of-code-2022-intro/) that complement and enhance the ecosystem of SeaQL, planned to be released later this year.
-At the meantime, we're working on stabilizing existing SeaQL libraries and reaching version 1.0.0, we'd love to hear comments and feedbacks from the community.
+We've two ongoing [Summer of Code 2022 projects](https://www.sea-ql.org/blog/2022-06-02-summer-of-code-2022-intro/) to enrich the SeaQL ecosystem, planning to be released later this year.
+At the meantime, we're working on stabilizing existing SeaQL libraries and reaching version 1.0.0, we'd love to hear comments and feedback from the community.

-Lastly, if you like what we do, consider starring, commenting, sharing, contributing and together building for Rust's future!
+If you like what we do, consider starring, commenting, sharing, contributing and together building for Rust's future!